jonesjBSV/wallet-toolbox/docs/services.md

 # SERVICES: BSV Wallet Toolbox API Documentation

-The documentation is split into various pages, this page covers the [WalletServices](#class-walletservices) and related API.
+The documentation is split into various pages, this page covers the [Services](#class-services) and related API.

 To function properly, a wallet makes use of a variety of services provided by the network: